j-fu/vtkfig/README.md

 A preliminary conclusion  tells us that the  client-server render path strongly depends on  the speed of the physical  connection.
-Only with ethernet, there  is a significant  advantage over standard  vnc (where probably software rendering ist the default).
+Only with ethernet, there  is a significant  advantage over standard  vnc (where software rendering ist the default).
+A solution for remote rendering seems to be TurboVNC+VirtualGL on servers with GPUs.

 ## Contributors